 A Product of Intent

-The layout for the Farm was created as a reactionary process to the various structures and the expansion of capabilities in the game and my own notion of what looks good and makes sense, and as a consequence of that the farm for the semi-official account that is the basis for writing this guide enjoys benefits from my main account and its play, since I know what is coming and as a result can plan out land use with that knowledge in mind - and share that with you in this guide.
+for the Farm was created as a reactionary process to the various structures and the expansion of capabilities in the game and my own notion of what looks good and makes sense, and as a consequence of that the farm for the semi-official account that is the basis for writing this guide enjoys benefits from my main account and its play, since I know what is coming and as a result can plan out land use with that knowledge in mind - and share that with you in this guide.

 To start with the farm is laid out in zones, with what I like to think of as a logical approach to modern simulated agribusiness in all its glory, with one of the only nods to the actual commercial side being the need to maintain all three basic economic forces in the same restricted environment.